RESGAD-TECH-UK/Databricks-Data-Engineer-Certification-Guide/Databricks Data Engineer Certification Associate/Lakehouse architecture & workspace.md

 %fs ls 'dbfs:/.....table path...'
 ```

-5. **Exploring Table History**: The transaction log maintains the history of changes made to the tables.
+5. **Table History**: The transaction log maintains the history of changes made to the tables.
 To access the history of a table, you can use the DESCRIBE HISTORY command:

 ```pyspark
 DESCRIBE HISTORY product_info